 Portable fire extinguishers are invaluable tools to protect seafarers in case a fire breaks out on the ocean.
-All fire extinguishers are classified based on the type of extinguishing material used in the fire extinguisher.
-As a result, it is imperative to choose the right type of fire extinguisher, as per your requirements.
+They are further classified based on the type of extinguishing material used in the fire extinguisher as well as the different causes of fires.
+As a result, it is imperative to choose the right type of fire extinguisher, as per the aforementioned conditions.

 9. Gas detectors and spares